zeusssz/drateR/README.md

 # drateR-go

-**drateR** is a simple SFTP (Secure File Transfer Protocol) server implemented in Go.
-It provides a secure way to upload and download files using the SFTP protocol over SSH.
+**drateR** is a simple SFTP server in Go.

 ## Prerequisites

 - Go 1.16 or higher
-- SSH private key for authentication
-- Environment variables for configuration

 ---
 ## Download
-  First, clone the repository to your local machine:
+  Clone the repository to your local machine:

 ```sh
 git clone https://github.com/zeusssz/drateR.git